 Let's have a look at all the other tell

 me questions that you might be asked.
 Tell me how you'd check that the brakes

 are working before starting a journey.
 Now this is a tell me question but again I'm

 going to show you it just to help you remember.
 Tell the examiner that you

 would drive forward slowly, press the footbrake and it shouldn't feel spongy

+or slack.
 Also the car shouldn't pull to one side.
 Tell me where you'd find the information for

 the recommended tyre pressures for this car and how tyre pressures should be checked.